-Jet Airways to suspend operations from today amid lack of funds
+Jet Airways cancels all flights with immediate effect amid lack of funds

-New Delhi, Apr 17: Jet Airways is likely to suspend its operations today as lenders have rejected its request for additional funds, according to news agency Reuters.
+New Delhi, Apr 17: Jet Airways has cancelled all its domestic and international flights with immediate effect as lenders have rejected its request for additional funds.

 The move comes after lenders rejected Jet's request for additional funds.
 The cash-strapped airline had requested emergency funds worth Rs.
 400 crore from the State Bank of India-led consortium of lenders to stay afloat.